parimalsatyal/neustadt.fr-metalsmith/src/reviews/testing-hovding-invisible-helmet.md

 After eyeing it for about a year, I finally bought a [Hövding](http://www.hovding.com/).
 When its two Swedish designers first publicly announced it two years ago, it made headlines around the world.
 Safety and style. *Of course* it came from Scandinavia.
 The invisible helmet was hard to ignore.
 But at 499€, it was also hard to afford/acquire.

 Now more mature and slightly more affordable at 299€, Hövding 2.0 is a compelling alternative to the bike helmet.
 But how it is day-to-day?
 How does it *feel* around the neck?
 Is it really effective?
 What happens if it deploys?
-Read on for a first-hand review after 10 days with Hövding.
+Read on for a first-hand review after two weeks with Hövding.
 This is going to be quite detailed, so you might want to go get some tea or coffee.
 Ready?
 Let's go.

 ## Back story: Hövding in Paris
 Paris is far from being the most bike-friendly city but it honestly isn’t too bad.
 For over two years, I got around on the city's [Vélib](http://velib.paris) bikeshare cycles without ever really needing a helmet.
 The whole appeal of Vélib is that you don't have to come prepared; you just pick one up and go.
 It's done wonders putting more people on bikes in Paris.